flatrick/dbup_test/docs/introduction.md

 ## Example with a permanent database

-Since the first example made use of an In-memory database that gets re-created on every run, now you'll see how to do it with a permanent database.
+Since the first example made use of an In-memory database that gets re-created on every run, I'll now show how to do it with a permanent database.

 The biggest change will be that if you re-run this application multiple times, it will only execute the SQL-scripts the first time.